tom-lord/regexp-examples/README.md

 ## TODO

 * Performance improvements:
   * Use of lambdas/something (in [constants.rb](lib/regexp-examples/constants.rb)) to improve the library load time.
+See the pending pull request.
-  * (Maybe?) add a `max_examples` configuration option and use lazy evaluation, to ensure the method never "freezes"
+  * (Maybe?) add a `max_examples` configuration option and use lazy evaluation, to ensure the method never "freezes".
+* Potential future feature: `Regexp#random_example` - but implementing this properly is non-trivial, due to performance issues that need addressing first!
 * Write a blog post about how this amazing gem works! :)

 ## Contributing